MEF-GIT/MEF-LSO-Presto-SDK/experimental/tutorial/README.md

 }
 ```

-You can run this tutorial step with the *tutorial.sh* helper:
+You can run this tutorial step with the *tutorial.sh* helper - take the service-uuid from the output in step 3:

 ```sh
 % ./tutorial.sh step4 <service-uuid>